benchan911/tp/docs/UserGuide.md

 Step by step guide:

-    user: performance delete
+    User:   performance delete
     PAC:    Please key in the name of event that you wish to access to its student's performance.
-    user: event
+    User:   event
     PAC:    Please key in the name of student that you wish to delete his/her performance
-    user: name
+    User:   name
     PAC:    The result of student (name) has been deleted successfully under event name.

 #### 4.3.3 View students’ performance: performance `performance list`
 View the list of students' result under a certain event.